-During your hike, you will be rewarded with magnificent views of the Julian Alps and their surroundings and in about 4 and a half hours you will reach the Planika mountain hut.
+During your hike, you will be rewarded with magnificent views of the Julian Alps and their surroundings, and in about 4 and a half hours you will reach the Planika mountain hut.

 There you can rest your feet and fuel up for the final part of the summit - Triglav via Ferrata, which is technically the most demanding.
-After your stop, you will reach a crossroad with two options.
+After your stop, you will reach a crossroads with two options.
 You can go left and follow the Triglavska Škrbina route or go right and meet with the Ridge Route from Kredarica.
 The terrain gets steeper and you have to become more aware of your steps and surroundings.

-For your safety in dangerous places, there are metal rungs and safety wire, on which you clip on your carabiners from your Via Ferrata set.
+For your safety in dangerous places, there are metal rungs and safety wire, on which you clip your carabiners from your Via Ferrata set.
 Soon you will start to see the top and catch a glimpse of the Aljaž tower that will welcome you to the top of Slovenia’s highest mountain.

 Did you know there are actually two Triglavs?
-On the ridge route, you will also pass the Mount Little Triglav, with an altitude of 2738 meters, located to the east of its big brother.
+On the ridge route, you will also pass Mount Little Triglav, with an altitude of 2738 meters, located to the east of its big brother.